davmz/Dibby-Rails-Project/README.md

 Dibby is a data collection for Anime and Manga.

+DISCLAIMER: WAS NOT ABLE TO IMPLEMENT EVERYTHING.
+WILL NEED TO COMEBACK AND FIX STYLING, PAGINATION, UPDATED DATA FROM API's, SEARCH BAR IMPLEMENTATION COULD BE FIXED

 This README would normally document whatever steps are necessary to get the application up and running.